 Next, read an overview of the book of Jonah.
-You can consult Insight for Living's overview at insight.org in the section "Insights on the Bible," as well as your dictionary's entry for Jonah.
+You can consult Insight for Living Ministries' overview as well as your dictionary's entry for Jonah.
 Note the time period in which the prophet lived and the message the book contributes to the biblical account of God's divine saga.